Hemlata1509/Floter-assessment/README.md

-# Contour Studio — Frontend Assessment
+# Contour Studio: Frontend Assessment

 A single-page responsive site built for the Floter AI React & Tailwind assessment: a marketing homepage for a fictional digital-product studio ("Contour Studio"), with an interactive